ngottlieb87/post-Epicodus-plan/readme.md

 * Continue working on my portfolio page and implement Ajax for sign in, sign up pages, and displaying comments for projects.

 * Continue cleaning up my github and building out existing projects.
-An example would be to refactor my method for sorting doctor queries and build out styling.
+An example would be to refactor my method for sorting doctor queries and build out styling for the Doctor Api independent project.

 #### Future Studies